collective/volto-image-editor/README.md

 ci-acceptance-test               Run cypress tests in headless mode for CI
 ```

-### Development environment set up
+### Development Environment Setup

-Install package requirements.
+Install package requirements:

 ```shell
 make install
 ```

-### Start developing
+### Start Developing

-Start the backend.
+Start the backend:

 ```shell
 make backend-docker-start
 ```

-In a separate terminal session, start the frontend.
+In a separate terminal session, start the frontend:

 ```shell
 make start
 ```

-### Lint code
+### Lint Code

-Run ESlint, Prettier, and Stylelint in analyze mode.
+Run ESLint, Prettier, and Stylelint in analyze mode:

 ```shell
 make lint
 ```

-### Format code
+### Format Code

-Run ESlint, Prettier, and Stylelint in fix mode.
+Run ESLint, Prettier, and Stylelint in fix mode:

 ```shell
 make format
 ```

-### i18n
+### Internationalization (i18n)

-Extract the i18n messages to locales.
+Extract the i18n messages to locales:

 ```shell
 make i18n
 ```

-### Unit tests
+### Unit Tests

-Run unit tests.
+Run unit tests:

 ```shell
 make test
 ```

-### Run Cypress tests
+### Run Cypress Tests

-Run each of these steps in separate terminal sessions.
+Run each of these steps in separate terminal sessions:

-In the first session, start the frontend in development mode.
+In the first session, start the frontend in development mode:

 ```shell
 make acceptance-frontend-dev-start
 ```

-In the second session, start the backend acceptance server.
+In the second session, start the backend acceptance server:

 ```shell
 make acceptance-backend-start
 ```

-In the third session, start the Cypress interactive test runner.
+In the third session, start the Cypress interactive test runner:

 ```shell
 make acceptance-test
 ```

 ## License

-The project is licensed under the MIT license.
+This project is licensed under the MIT license.

-## Credits and acknowledgements 🙏
+## Credits and acknowledgements

 Generated using [Cookieplone (0.9.9)](https://github.com/plone/cookieplone) and [cookieplone-templates (62683ae)](https://github.com/plone/cookieplone-templates/commit/62683aec96c2b6454cc32e06e57910fab3d52425) on 2025-10-14 23:13:02.127574.
 A special thanks to all contributors and supporters!